webdna/commerce-bundles/README.md

 **Bundles**

-Here is where you setup your Bundle, select the products and quantities of the product that should be used to make up the Bundle.
+Here is where you setup your Bundle, select the products and quantities of the product that make up the Bundle.
 Similar to Commerce Products add an SKU and price for the Bundle.

 ![Screenshot](resources/screenshots/bundle.png)